femboyfin/dbdideas/survivor_perks.md

   - Number change to offset the strength of the perk.
 - Receive **10% Hinder** for **10 seconds** on Self-Unhook
   - Effectively removes basekit BT's 10% Haste effect.
-- While unhooking another Survivor without any hook states, scream after completing the unhook action
+- While unhooking another survivor without any hook states, scream after completing the unhook action
   - Allows other players to identify the perk has been activated, similar to Shoulder the Burden.
-- Unique animation or visual effect for the Survivor on Hook if the perk is active and they are in the Summoning Phase
+- Unique animation or visual effect for the survivor on Hook if the perk is active and they are in the Summoning Phase
   - Allows other players to know that the perk is in play.